C-Adriel-S/C-Adriel-S/ReadMe.txt

-Hey there! 👋 I'm a college undergrad who's relatively new to coding but I'm already hooked! 💻 I've been at it for just under a year and I'm already starting to dip my toes into the wonderful world of web development.
-I have some experience with HTML, CSS, Java, and Python, but I'm particularly passionate about backend development.
-I just love the idea of making the magic happen behind the scenes. 😎 My ultimate goal is to become a full stack developer, but I know I still have a long way to go on my coding journey.
-I'm excited to keep learning and growing as a programmer and I'm always on the lookout for new challenges and projects to sink my teeth into.
-Thanks for stopping by my profile!
-Let's connect and see what kind of cool stuff we can build together. 🚀 🌍

-You can contact me at adriel.allencs@gmail.com ✉️
-I'm learning CSS/JAVA 🧠
-I'm open to collaborating on all kinds of Projects 🤝

-⚡ I once ate an entire pizza by myself and lived to tell the tale. 🍕
+Hey - I'm Adriel, a Junior Standing CS student focused on backend and infrastructure.
+I'm currently workling in java and python , building up my foundation in full stack web development; my heart will always be in backend though.
+Whats happening behind the scenes, how data moves, how systems scale and how to write clean, maintainable no nonsense code.
+I have a long way to go before I can call myself a programmer, but I'm moving with intention.
+If your working on something interesting - backend, wen apps, tool - reach out.
+I'm always interested in learning about new technologies and stacks.